Carrot: Storage

 Carrots can be stored for several months in the refrigerator or over winter in a cool dry place.
 For long term storage, unwashed carrots can be placed in a bucket between dry layers of sand, a 50/50 mix of sand and wood shavings, or in soil.
 A temperature range of 32 to 40 F and 90–95% humidity is best.
 During storage, carrots may be subject to the development of bitterness, white blush, and browning, leading to carrot losses.
 Bitterness can be prevented by storage in well-ventilated rooms with low ethylene content (for example, without ethylene-producing fruit and vegetables).
 White blush and browning can be countered with application of edible films, heat treatment, application of hydrogen sulfide, and ultraviolet irradiation.

 Production

-In 2022, world production of carrots (combined with turnips) was 42 million tonnes, led by China with 44% of the total.
-Uzbekistan, the United States, and Russia were the only other countries producing over 1 million tonnes annually (table).
+In 2024, world production of carrots (combined with turnips) was 45 million tonnes, led by China with 42% of the total.
+Uzbekistan, Russia, and the United States were the only other countries producing over 1 million tonnes annually (table).

 Uses

 Nutrition

-Raw carrots are 88% water, 9% carbohydrates, 1% protein, and contain negligible fat (table).
+A raw carrot is 88% water, 10% carbohydrates, 1% protein, and contains negligible fat (table).
 In a reference amount of 100 g, raw carrots supply 41 calories and have a rich content (20% or more of the Daily Value, DV) of vitamin A (93% DV) and a moderate amount (10–19% DV) of vitamin K (11% DV) and potassium (11% DV), but otherwise have low content of micronutrients (table).

 As a common source of beta-carotene in diets, carrots are a provitamin A source; an enzyme converts beta-carotene into vitamin A in the small intestine.